American Muslims for Palestine: Policy positions

-AMP supports the BDS movement's call for a boycott of Israel in order to put pressure on the country to comply with international law and human rights.
-The group hopes that a boycott will put an end to the Israeli occupation of the West Bank, grant full equality to Arab Israelis and promote the right of return for the Palestinian refugees.
+AMP supports the BDS movement's call for a boycott of Israel to put pressure on the country to comply with international law and human rights.
+The group hopes that a boycott will put an end to the Israeli occupation of the West Bank, grant full equality to Arab Israelis, and promote the right of return for the Palestinian refugees.
 AMP does not take a position on one-state solution or two-state solution as a resolution to the Israeli–Palestinian conflict.

 Campaigns

 AMP co-signed a letter with Jewish Voice for Peace (JVP) in 2012 calling on the University of California system to protect student civil liberties from efforts to censor Palestine-related activism.

-AMP has organized several billboard and bus advertisement campaigns in New York City and Washington, D.C., to end U.S. foreign aid to Israel.
+AMP has organized several billboard and bus advertisement campaigns in New York City and Washington, D.C. to end U.S. foreign aid to Israel.
 During the 2014 Gaza war, in which over 2,000 Palestinians were killed, it organized protests against Israel's conduct.
 In 2015, it ran a bus advertisement campaign in advance of Israeli Prime Minister Benjamin Netanyahu's speech to a joint session of Congress calling on members of Congress to boycott the speech.